openshift/origin/README.md

 ### Introduction

 The service-catalog project is in incubation to bring integration with service brokers to the Kubernetes ecosystem via the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker).

-A service broker is an endpoint that manages a set of services.
-The end-goal of the service- catalog project is to provide a way for Kubernetes users to consume services from brokers and easily configure their applications to use those services, without needing detailed knowledge about how those services are created / managed.
+A _service broker_ is an endpoint that manages a set of software offerings called _services_.
+The end-goal of the service-catalog project is to provide a way for Kubernetes users to consume services from brokers and easily configure their applications to use those services, without needing detailed knowledge about how those services are created or managed.

 As an example: